seyacat/MapDB/README.md

 ## Field Properties

-* [x] unique
+* [x] unique.
-* [x] required: non null
+* [x] required: non null.
-* [x] hasOne: property than contains table name for the record that has related a single parent
+* [x] hasOne: property than contains table name for the record that has related a single parent.
-* [x] hamMany: property than contains table name for the record that has related many children
+* [x] hamMany: property than contains table name for the record that has related many children.
-* [x] fhField: property than contains field name of related table, required on fields with hasMany and hasOne property
+* [x] fhField: property than contains field name of related table, required on fields with hasMany and hasOne property.

 ## Usage